 10. Less use of insecticide, and herbicides

-Since you are using no soils and while the weeds, pests, and plant diseases are heavily reduced, there are fewer chemicals used.
+since you are using no soils and while the weeds, pests, and plant diseases are heavily reduced, there are fewer chemicals used.
 This helps you grow cleaner and healthier foods.
 Definitely a strong point of Hydroponics when the criteria for modern life and food safety are more and more placed on top.

 11. Labor and time savers